Our next Recipients have been chosen!

 Iliana D. returned to the States with the Super G in March 2005.
 In Nov.
 2005 Diaz was promoted to Sergeant shortly before she was honorably discharged in Nov.
 2005.

 Sgt.
 Iliana D. moved back to her hometown, Las Vegas, and is currently working shipping and receiving at Caesars Palace.
 Sgt.
 D’s time in the Marines may be over, but her service to the veteran community continues.
 She is a mentor-volunteer for the Veterans Treatment Court of the Eighth Judicial District Specialty Court, where she helps guide veterans caught up in the Criminal Justice System get the help they need.
 She continues to live her life committed to upholding those values instilled in her throughout her time in the Marine Corps.
 Semper Fi!

-On 17 November 2018 at Atomic Motors in Henderson, we presented our third W4W motorcycle to a local Veteran.
+17 November 2018: Our third W4W motorcycle was presented to a local Veteranat Atomic Motors in Henderson.
 We could not have done this without the support of Spartan Arms, Legal Ride, NVEnergy, Marthea Jaffee at RealtyOne Group, David Schalles and many others.
 Special thanks to the Sierra Vista JROTC Color Guard.